 To gauge the performance of marketing emails, having access to the right data is pivotal.
-There are several key metrics that you, the marketer, should monitor to keep a finger on the pulse of your subscriber base.
-Your open rate is one of these key metrics.
+There are several email analytics that you should monitor to keep a finger on the pulse of your subscriber base.
+Your open rate is one them.

 Read the most significant, most organized volume of information written about email deliverability.

 Email open rate refers to the percentage of email recipients who open your marketing emails.
 Knowing your open rate is important because it allows you to understand how well your emails perform with a specific audience.

 Moreover, open rates can be a good indicator of the quality of your subject lines, letting you know when they aren’t grabbing your recipient’s attention.